 - Creek Creative is a large building located by the creek.
 It has studios for artists, a small cafe, workshops and holds exhibitions.

-- Saxon Shore is a family-run estate agents created in January 2017 by brother-and-sister team Richard Gates and Liz Jeffery.
+- Saxon Shore is a family-run estate agents created in January 2017 by brother-and-sister team Richard Gates and Liz Jeffery (who left in early 2020).
 Since their humble beginning, they have become a market leader in the Faversham housing market and are now the most sought-after sales and letting agents in Kent.

 - Grandma Groove is a dance, exercise & fitness class that anyone of any age can do.
 It was founded by Michelle Gilbert who has 30+ years experience in the industry.